floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 Before diving into language details, I'll need to provide some minimal amount of background information of how the chipz emulators work:

-Microchips of the 70s and 80s were very much like 'software libraries, but implemented in hardware'.
-Microchips followed a minimal interoperability standard so that chips from different manufacturers could be combined into computer systems without requiring much 'custom glue', this basic idea of competition through interoperability made the whole personal computer revolution possible in the first place.
+Microchips of the 70s and 80s were very much like 'software libraries, but implemented in hardware', they followed a minimal interoperability standard so that chips from different manufacturers could be combined into computer systems without requiring too much 'custom glue', I think it's safe to say that this idea of competition through interoperability made the whole personal computer revolution possible in the first place.

-Microchips communicate with the outside world via their input/output pins, and a complete computer system is essentially a handful of microchips, connected through their pins.
+Microchips communicate with the outside world via input/output pins, and a complete computer system is essentially a handful of microchips connected through their pins.

 The chipz project follows that same idea: The basic building blocks are chip emulators which communicate with other chip emulators via